nbktechworld/full-stack-web-dev/README.md

 # Full Stack Web Dev

+The lectures will cover how to build a message board application end to end, from the frontend to the backend.

-This is a list of suggested tutorials and exercises for you to do following our lecture.
-Feel free to write down anything you didn't understand so you can ask later in another meeting or on the Discord server.
+You can further strengthen your fundamental knowledge following the lecture with the following list of suggested tutorials and exercises.
+Feel free to write down anything you don't understand so you can ask later in another meeting or on the Discord server.

 ## Day 1 - HTML